divonlan/genozip/docs/kraken.rst

     genozip myfile-R1.kraken myfile-R2.kraken --output myfile.kraken

-| The following logic applies with filtering a file with a kraken.genozip consisting of multiple components:
+| The following logic applies with filtering a file with a kraken.genozip consisting of two components:
 |
-| • Filtering with ``--taxid taxid`` will include the line if *any* of the components classifies this line as *taxid*.
+| • Filtering with ``--taxid taxid`` will include the line if *either* component classifies this line as *taxid*.
 |
-| • Filtering with ``--taxid ^taxid`` will include the line if *none* of the components classifies this line as *taxid*.
+| • Filtering with ``--taxid ^taxid`` will include the line if *neither* of component classifies this line as *taxid*.
 |
+| • For the purposes of ``+0``, a line is considered *unclassified* if *both* components list it as unclassified.
+|

 **Kraken data containing reads with /1 and /2**

-| ``genozip --kraken`` and ``genocat --kraken`` and can handle kraken data containing reads with a /1 or /2.
-This can happen, for example, when feeding kraken2 with an interleaved FASTQ file rather than two separate FASTQ files.
-In this case, Genozip applies the following logic:
+| ``genozip --kraken`` and ``genocat --kraken`` and can handle kraken data containing reads with /1 or /2, similar the way two components are handled, as described above.
 |
-| • An assumption is made, that every read (QNAME) in the file being compressed or displayed, is included in the kraken data - either as a single normal read (without /1 /2) or as a pair of reads - one with each of /1 and /2.
-It is ok if different reads in the kraken data are of different types (single or paired)
-|
-| For paired reads:
-|
-| • Filtering with ``--taxid taxid`` will include the line if *either* reads of the pair classifies this line as *taxid*.
-|
-| • Filtering with ``--taxid ^taxid`` will include the line if *neither* reads of the pair classifies this line as *taxid*.
+| This can happen, for example, when feeding kraken2 with an interleaved FASTQ file rather than two separate FASTQ files.
 |

 **Note on memory consumption**